2023 Louisiana gubernatorial election

-The 2023 Louisiana gubernatorial election will take place on October 14, 2023, to elect the next governor of Louisiana.
-Incumbent Democratic Governor John Bel Edwards is term-limited and cannot seek re-election to a third consecutive term in office.
+The 2023 Louisiana gubernatorial election was held on October 14, 2023, to elect the governor of Louisiana.
+Incumbent Governor John Bel Edwards was term-limited and could not seek re-election to a third consecutive term in office.
+This race was one of two Democratic-held governorships up for election in 2023 in a state that voted for Donald Trump in 2020.

-Under Louisiana's jungle primary system, all candidates will appear on the same ballot, regardless of party, and voters may vote for any candidate, regardless of their party affiliation.
+Under Louisiana's two-round system, all candidates appear on the same ballot, regardless of party, and voters may vote for any candidate regardless of that person's party affiliation.
+If no candidate had received an absolute majority of the vote during the primary election on October 14, 2023, a runoff election would have been held on November 18, 2023, between the top two candidates in the primary.

+State Attorney General Jeff Landry won with over 51% of the vote in the primary.
+This was the first time a candidate won a Louisiana gubernatorial election without a runoff since fellow Republican Bobby Jindal was re-elected in 2011.
+Landry easily prevailed over several Republican opponents, including former state chamber of commerce CEO Stephen Waguespack and State Treasurer John Schroder.
+Former state Transportation Secretary Shawn Wilson was the leading Democratic candidate.
+All the Republican candidates collectively won 65.52% of the vote, including a candidate who got 0.34% of the vote as he dropped out of the race but remained on the ballot.
+All the Democrats collectively won 28.53% of the vote, and all the Independents collectively won 5.95% of the vote.
+This was the only governorship to flip parties in the 2023 elections.

 Background

-Louisiana, like much of the Deep South, is a very socially conservative state.
-Democrats were the favored party at all levels of government as recently as the 1990s, however the Republican Party has since rapidly gained ground, first at the federal level and gradually at the state and local level as well.
-By the mid-2010s, Republicans had taken control of both of the state's U.S. Senate seats, all but one of its U.S. House seats, both chambers of the state legislature and almost every statewide office.
+Louisiana, like much of the Deep South, is a socially conservative "Bible Belt" state.
+Democrats were the favored party at all levels of government as recently as the 1990s; however, the Republican Party has since rapidly gained ground, first at the federal level and gradually at the state and local level as well.
+Today, the state is strongly Republican-leaning and, at the time of the election, Republicans held both of the state's U.S. Senate seats, all but one of its U.S. House seats, majorities in both of its state legislative chambers, and every statewide executive office except the governorship.

-John Bel Edwards, a conservative Democrat, was able to win two terms as governor and overcome the state's partisan lean by diverging from the national party on certain policy matters (particularly abortion, as one of the few remaining influential pro-life Democrats) and concurrently successfully appealing to Louisiana's traditional Democratic voting base.

-Nonetheless, most analysts expect the governorship to flip back to the Republican Party in 2023, primarily due to the dearth of Democratic candidates with Edwards' crossover appeal.
+John Bel Edwards, a populist conservative Democrat, was able to win two terms as governor and overcome the state's partisan lean by diverging from the national party on certain policy matters, such as abortion, while also appealing to Louisiana's contemporary Democratic voting base.
+However, as Edwards was term-limited going into the election, most analysts expected the governorship to flip back to the Republican Party in 2023, primarily due to the lack of Democratic candidates with Edwards' crossover appeal.